1972 United States Senate election in Delaware

 The 1972 United States Senate election in Delaware was held November 7, 1972.
-Incumbent Republican United States Senator J. Caleb Boggs ran for a third term in the United States Senate.
+Incumbent Republican Senator J. Caleb Boggs ran for a third term in the United States Senate.
 Boggs faced off against Democrat Joe Biden, a New Castle County Councilman.
 Though Boggs was expected to easily win a third term, Biden narrowly defeated the incumbent on election day, even while fellow Democrat George McGovern lost Delaware by 20.4% in the concurrent presidential election.
 Biden's victory margin of 3,162 votes made this the closest U.S. Senate election of the year.

 Biden won a total of seven terms in the Senate, before being elected vice president in 2008 and in 2012 and president in 2020.
 At the age of 29, Biden became the youngest person to be elected senator since Rush Holt won in West Virginia in 1934.
-This is the only time that Biden has lost Sussex County in his seven elections to the Senate, though he has lost the county in all his vice presidential and presidential elections.
+Delaware was one of fifteen states that were won by Richard Nixon that elected Democrats to the United States Senate.